Better Backups With Tar

 fi

-2. Test your backup.cron file to make sure it runs.
-You will need to make the backup.cron file executable so that you can test it out manually on the command line.
+6. Test your backup.cron file to make sure it runs.
+You can temporarily test the script like this sh backup.cron, but you will need to make the backup.cron file executable when it is ready to be run automatically by cron.

 [dog@genesis tmp]$ su